pivotal/docs-tap/scc/gitops-vs-regops.hbs.md

 >**Note:** Both the Tekton annotation and the `basic-auth` secret type must be set. `GIT-SERVER` must be prefixed with the appropriate URL scheme and the Git server.
-For example, for https://github.com/vmware-tanzu/cartographer, https://github.com must be provided as the GIT-SERVER.
+For example, for `https://github.com/vmware-tanzu/cartographer`, `https://github.com` must be provided as the `GIT-SERVER`.

 <p class="note important">
 <strong>Note:</strong>